VictoriaTGu/sibs-d4d/README.md

 ----------------------------

-# Progress from summer 2014:
+# Progress from Summer 2014:

 Summary: We continued working on vegetation detection and were successful in turning vegetation pixels into background.
 Afterwards, we use color invariants to detect roads and turn road pixels into background.
 Finally, we bring the buildings into the foreground and perform rectangle detection.
 This workflow is successful at excluding vegetation from building detection, and right now detection is over-sensitive, which is what we were aiming for.